HenkPoley/PhpDocBlockDoctor/README.md

 ## Dependencies

-If you copy doc-block-doctor.php into your own project so it knows your composer classes, you need to run `php composer require nikic/php-parser` to add the `nikic/php-parser` dependency.
+Uses `nikic/php-parser` AST parser for PHP.

-It should run down to PHP 7.1, made sure using Rector 2.0.17 (`php composer global require rector/rector 2.0.17`), end of May 2025.
+It may run down to PHP 7.1, made sure using Rector 2.0.17 (`php composer global require rector/rector 2.0.17`), end of May 2025.
+But then you need to use php-parser 4.x.

-# TODO:
+## Backstory

+Had a crashing "single"-sign-on system that uses costomisations of [SimpleSAMLphp](https://github.com/simplesamlphp/simplesamlphp).
+Found out that the project has the common PHP problem that the `@throws` annotations were not maintained, and thus the developers were not able to properly catching exceptions.
+After grappling it for a bit, I wrote this to clean ithatt up, and then thought it might be useful for others.

+## TODO

 * Handle PHP 'magic' such as Laravel Facades.
-* Make it a proper PHP command, if possible (your project's vendored classes?).
+* Make an option to ignore existing `@throws` annotations (apart from the multi-line comments), so it can clean up the docblocks.
+Erasing 'Laravel Facade'-like `@throws` of course.
+* Maybe put the `use` statement cleaning behind some commandline option.
+* Propagate (full function-wide) `catch(\Specific\Exception $e)` through the call chain.
+We can be fairly sure that part of the code won't emit that exception.
+So you have at least some basic way to clean up the `@throws` annotations.